ogdenstudios/feyrun/assets/dungeon-master/session-2.md

 > Help with the barrel, don't be slow, he can only hold his breath so long.

 You load it onto the wagon and they take off.

+## Q&A

+Jenn: Can people tell we aren't from this world?
+Maybe.

+Justin: What are the factions warring over?
+Land, pride, territories.

+Taylor: What court does Agarax belong to?
+No court.